Trends

 What does specialty coffee mean?

-Does the expression mean it is expensive?
+Does the expression mean it's expensive?

 — Coffee is the second most speculated commodity in the world.
 The first is oil.
 In the last two years, the price has doubled.
-Furthermore, we have the problem of climate change, which is severely affecting Brazil to the point of reducing production areas.
+Furthermore, we have the problem of climate change, which is severely affecting Brazil, to the point of reducing production areas.
 The bush gets sick; it stops producing.

 So, does it increase in price due to climate change?